 In black and white.
 Photos of all kinds.

-Beginning in October 2020, Corina Ciocârlie and the Cercle Cité introduced a new cycle of encounters devoted to the phenomenon of migration as seen by writers and photographers.
+Corina Ciocârlie and the Cercle Cité introduce a new cycle of encounters devoted to the phenomenon of migration as seen by writers and photographers.

 In accordance with the health instructions related to the Covid-19 pandemic, this lecture will not take place at Auditorium Cité but will be held online, via Zoom.
 To guarantee a good interaction with the public, the number of participants is limited to 25 people.